MarcoHassan/Business-Analytics-Data-Wrangling/README.md

 In order to do that I downloaded the merchator map and get to the coordinates of each country through the rworldmap rgeos packages.

-The result is a set of coordinates and a map on which it is possible to plot any kind of descriptive statistics filtering it by value.
+The result is a set of coordinates and a map on which it is possible to plot any kind of descriptive statistics.

 # Mapping example of the logarithm of the orders statistics